lludwig/utm-tracker/README.md

 **Information it adds to your forms:**
 * 5 UTM parameters - Any UTM parameters in the URL that a visitor used to come to your website will be added to the form
-* GCLID - Google and Bing create a unique id that is passed when using a visitor comes from an ad on their service.
+* GCLID - Google creates a unique id that is passed when using a visitor comes from an ad on their service.
 * adpos - The position of the Google ad on the page.
 * net - The network source of the traffic from Google.
 * match - The keyword matching from the ad displayed on Google.